detectedstealth/detectedstealth.github.io/_posts/2020-04-14-swift-stacks.md

 - When ordering takeout they stack the containers on top of each other in the bag.
 - Even when making your bed a stack is being used, the sheet, than blanket/pillows on top etc.

 The concept of a stack is very simple to understand you place objects on top of each other and you remove the last one you added on top first (LIFO).
 This makes using an array as your storage an easy choice, as it is efficent to add an element to the end of an array and also efficent to remove an element from the end of an array.
-Stacks have two opperations to push an element on top of the stack and to pop and element from the top of the stack.
+Stacks have two opperations to push an element on top of the stack and to pop an element from the top of the stack.

 ```swift
 /// Generic structure for creating stacks of objects.